bradley-Amuj/bradley-Amuj/README.md

  - Input your solution as the title of the issue
  - Wait for the bot to verify your solution
 # Puzzle
-## Title : Black to move and stalemate in 1
+## Title : Black to move and stalemate

 ![Current Puzzle](https://github.com/bradley-Amuj/bradley-Amuj/blob/main/defaultImage.png)